Data Acquisition

 Using a different web server

-The following configuration steps are then required on the other web server:
+The following configuration steps are then required in the case of IIS on the other web server:

 The web server uses an account from the group IIS_IUSRS (group that contains all ApplicationPool identities), or the account that is assigned to the corresponding ApplicationPool.